Where Sermons Come From

 Make the Connections

 As I was writing that short list above, ideas and stories began to flood my mind.
-I thought of a man who latitude and longitude linesdescribed what it was like to see his wife across the campus of the school they attended.
+I thought of a man who described what it was like to see his wife across the campus of the school they attended.
 Or the story of an alcoholic who changed when his son said that he never wanted to be like his father.
 Then there was the story of miraculous strength that some parents have exhibited when their child was under a car, or in the water.
 In the news right now is the death by downing of a woman who was out boating with her 4-year-old son.
 They went in swimming.
 The boat drifted away.
 This mother exerted all her energy to get her son back on board.
 But she then was exhausted and couldn’t get on herself.
 She sacrificed herself to save her son.

 Practice making connections, and ideas will begin to flow.